hertie-data-science-lab/algorithm-analysis-and-recursion-rfdornelles/README.md

 Write a recursive algorithm for solving the Towers of Hanoi puzzle for arbitrary.

 **Hint**: Break down the problem, identify your base case.

+Sample output for template:

+Move disk 1 from rod A to rod C
+Move disk 2 from rod A to rod B
+Move disk 1 from rod C to rod B
+Move disk 3 from rod A to rod C
+Move disk 1 from rod B to rod A
+Move disk 2 from rod B to rod C
+Move disk 1 from rod A to rod C